-- 1. Spencer has worked for Seattle Public Utilities (SPU) since 2002.
-He is a Utility Account Representative (UAR) in the Customer Service Branch.
-In his official capacity as a City employee, he has access to the City's Consolidated Customer Service System (CCSS). - 2.
+- 1. Coffin has worked for Seattle Public Utilities (SPU) since 2002.
+She is a Utility Account Representative (UAR) in the Customer Service Branch.
+In her official capacity as a City employee, she has access to the City's Consolidated Customer Service System (CCSS). - 2.
 UARs have CCSS access to aid Seattle City Light (SCL) and SPU customers with billing questions or requests.
-Spencer's CCSS access allows him the ability to make account adjustments, set up payment arrangements, cancel shut-off notices, deduct extra garbage charges or dismiss late payment fees. - 3.
+Coffin's CCSS access allows her to make account adjustments, set up payment arrangements, cancel shut-off notices, deduct extra garbage charges or dismiss late payment fees. - 3.
 UARs can access both SCL and SPU accounts.
 Each time a customer account is accessed a unique UAR identifier is automatically recorded by the system.
-The UAR identifier is tagged "\01" if the UAR works on a SCL account and "\02" for work on a SPU account.
+The UAR identifier is tagged "01" if the UAR works on a SCL account and "02" for work on a SPU account.
+Coffin's identifiers are COFFINJ_01 and COFFINJ_02.
+Coffin received training beginning in

-Spencer's identifiers are SPENCEF\01 and SPENCEF\02.
-Spencer received training beginning in 2002 regarding use of the CCSS system, and was aware of department policies regarding payment arrangements.
+2002 regarding use of the CCSS system, and was aware of department policies regarding payment arrangements.1